 Bromley, David.
 1998.
 The Politics of Religious Apostasy: The Role of Apostates in the Transformation of Religious Movements.
 Connecticut: Greenwood Publishing Group, Inc.

 Chidester, David.
 2007.
-Salvation and Suicide: Jim Jones, the Peoples Temple, and Jonestown.
-Bloomington, IN: Indiana University Press.
+Salvation and Suicide: Jim Jones, the Peoples Temple and Jonestown.
+Bloomington, IN: University of Indiana Press.

 Collins, Patricia Hill.
 2002.
 Black Feminist Thought: Knowledge, Consciousness, and the Politics of Empowerment.
 New York, NY: Routledge.